 If you have been told that you need knee surgery, try physical therapy first.
 Physical therapy may eliminate the need for surgery if you respond well to treatment.
 If your knee pain is due to a soft tissue injury, physical therapy may do wonders for you.
 However, if your doctor has told you that you need a total knee replacement (TKR for short), physical therapy before and after surgery can help speed the healing process along after surgery.
-If all conservative therapy and treatments have been unsuccessful and you do need surgery, you may be wondering what life will be like after the surgery.
+If all conservative therapy and treatments have been unsuccessful and need surgery, you may wonder what life will be like after the surgery.

 Some questions you might be having:

 There are so many questions that are probably going through your head.
 Will the surgery help alleviate your pain?
 Will you still have hip or knee pain?
 What will the recovery time be like?
 Having all of those questions is entirely normal!
 At Forward Motion Physical Therapy, we want to help quell any fears and answer any questions you might have about your upcoming hip or knee surgery.

 - Stop smoking.
 If you smoke, stop smoking for 4-6 weeks leading up to your surgery to increase oxygen levels, reduce the risk of blood clots, reduce your risk of infection, and help speed up the healing process.
 It is easier said than done.
 Quitting smoking before surgery can help speed up recovery times and is highly recommended.
 Talk to your doctor to get some tips and help with quitting smoking if you need some support!

 - Eat healthily!
 Start eating a healthier and more nutritious diet.
 Eating a more plant-based diet, getting more fiber, and eating more protein are great ways to speed up recovery times after surgery.
 Plus, we could all benefit from eating healthier!